-The lacrosse anchor knot allows players to keep the mesh on the inside of the lacrosse head while anchoring it in place.
+The lacrosse anchor knot allows players to keep the lacrosse mesh on the inside of the lacrosse head while anchoring it in place.
 This lacrosse knot is useful when creating the channel of your lacrosse stick and making sure it’s even on both of your sidewalls.

-Why use a Anchor Knot?
+Why use an Anchor Knot?

 If you used an interlock instead of an anchor knot, your channel might be slightly crooked or uneven.
 This happens because an interlock doesn’t actually lock your sidewall in place like an anchor knot.